zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-23.jpeg)

 -  This will bring up the Create Autonomous Data Warehouse screen where you will specify the configurations of the instance.
-Select the compartment of your choice.
+Select the root compartment, or another compartment of your choice.

 ![](./images/100/Picture100-26.jpg)